provotum/provotum-ci-cd/terraform/provotum-v3-mn/README.md

 ## Info

-This folder contains the full deployment for Provotum 3.0 MN.
+This folder contains the full distributed deployment for Provotum 3.0 MN.

 ## Installation